How to find your car’s service history

 Ask the DVLA

-You can’t request information from DVLA about a car that’s not registered to you or hasn’t been in the past, for the purpose of assessing whether you want to buy the car or not.
+You can only request information from the DVLA for a car that’s registered to you or has been in the past.
+You can’t use this service simply to find out about a car you want to buy.

 Check MOT service history